Studentenverbindung: Early history

-When the first universities formed in Paris, Bologna, and Salerno around the 12th century, Europe was divided into a large number of small states, which reflected itself in the composition of the student body.
-To ensure an equal influence on the university's decisions, the students and teachers began to form nationes, with one nation for each native state of its members.
-This basic tradition was continued for a long time and still survives in Sweden and Finland to the present day.
+When the first universities formed in Paris, Bologna, and Salerno around the 12th century, Europe was divided into a large number of small states; this arrangement was reflected in the composition of the student body.
+To ensure an equal influence on the university's decisions, the students and teachers began to form nationes (unions), with one nation for each native state of members.
+This tradition continued for centuries, and it still survives in Sweden and Finland.

-When the first universities of the Holy Roman Empire were founded in Prague (1348), Vienna, and Heidelberg in the 14th century, they established a similar system, the Burse (From Latin "bursa" meaning "coin purse", from which Bursche stems, for the Burse's collective funds).
-Students were forced to live in a dorm assigned by their native state and soon started taking up formal signs, often colorful clothing, to display their membership in a Burse.
-This continues in the colored sashes worn by modern Studentenverbindungen.
-When the first duels were fought is not known exactly, because students were allowed to carry épées or sabers to be able to protect themselves and to deal with confrontations between rival groups (Raufduell).
+When the first universities of the Holy Roman Empire were founded in Prague (1348), Vienna, and Heidelberg in the 14th century, they established a similar system, the Burse.
+(The term is derived from the Latin bursa meaning "coin purse"—from which the term Bursche stems—for the Burse's collective funds).
+Students were required to live in dorms according to their native states; students soon started using formal signs, often colorful clothing, to show membership in a Burse.
+This practice continues in the colored sashes worn by modern Studentenverbindungen.
+It remains unknown exactly when the first duels were fought, because students were permitted to carry épées or sabers for two purposes: to protect themselves and to deal with confrontations between rival groups (Raufduell).

-In the 17th century, the respective sovereigns gained increasing control over "their" Burse, and the first fraternities were formally formed, calling themselves Landsmannschaften, giving themselves Latin names according to their country of origin (Borussia for Prussia, Guestphalia for Westphalia, etc.) and introducing Fuchs and Bursche as status designations.
-Lifelong membership, though, was not known.
-During this period, the regulated duel was developed, accompanied by the idea to defend one's honor with a weapon and a strict code to guide the confrontation.
-This potentially lethal tradition continued until 1933 in Germany, with being so strict at some points, that, e.g., a Prussian officer could be expelled if he was not willing to demand or give satisfaction.
+In the 17th century, state sovereigns gained increasing control over their Burse; the first fraternities were formally formed, calling themselves Landsmannschaften.
+These fraternities assigned themselves Latin names according to their country of origin (e.g., Borussia for Prussia and Guestphalia for Westphalia); the fraternities also introduced pledge and full member as status designations.
+Lifelong membership, though, was unknown.
+During this period, the practice of regulated dueling was developed, accompanied by the idea of defending one's honor using a weapon, with a strict code to guide this confrontation.
+This potentially lethal tradition continued in Germany until 1933, being so strict at some points, for example, that a Prussian officer could be expelled if he was unwilling to demand or give satisfaction.

-As the Landsmannschaften faded during the early 1700s, secret organizations known as Studentenorden (student orders) took their place and introduced elaborate rituals, formal oaths of membership, a strict constitutio to regulate internal behavior, and cryptic symbols to identify members.
-All of these traditions are still known and actively practised in today's fraternities.
-The Studentenorden, though, was heavily monitored by the then-absolutist government, as many of their traditions were derived from freemason or Illuminati lodges, and were subsequently banned in 1793.
+As the Landsmannschaften faded during the early 1700s, secret organizations known as Studentenorden (student orders) took their place; these student orders introduced elaborate rituals, formal oaths of membership, a strict constitution to regulate internal behavior, and cryptic symbols to identify members.
+All of these traditions are still known and actively practiced in contemporary fraternities.
+However, the Studentenorden were heavily monitored by the then-absolutist government, because many of their traditions were derived from Freemason or Illuminati lodges; the Studentenorden were subsequently banned in 1793.